 People who seek psychiatric services include those with:

 Many patients ask, “Is a psychiatrist a doctor?”
 Psychiatrists are medical doctors specializing in mental health.
-They understand both physical and mental health and can help discover why clients are experiencing physical and emotional symptoms.
+They understand both physical and mental health and can help discover why patients are experiencing physical and emotional symptoms.
 They can then offer the proper diagnosis and effective treatment.
 Nurse practitioners and psychiatrists can:

 Our experienced psychiatrist can help you understand your symptoms, make a diagnosis, and recommend treatment options.
-He will also help you understand the reason for his treatment recommendations, including how it works, possible side-effects, and potential risks.
+He will also help you understand the reason for his treatment recommendations, including how it works, possible side effects, and potential risks.

 The Psychiatric services provided by Dakota Family Services include:

-Medication Management: Psychiatric medications can stabilize your condition and improve symptoms enough for therapy to be effective.
+Psychiatric medications can stabilize your condition and improve symptoms enough for therapy to be effective.
 Our clinicians use a variety of factors to ensure you receive the right medication to improve your life, including psychiatric evaluation, ongoing assessment, and in some cases GeneSight testing.

 Our team can help determine if medication is a promising option for treating your mental illness.
 If medication is right for you, we will find the right medication and dosage to help you lead a happier, more productive life.
 We will continue to monitor your medication’s effectiveness and make adjustments until we see the best results.